Last Updated: September 4, 2023

 Some neighborhoods have turned to court monitoring in an effort to hold judges and the justice system in general accountable for their actions, to better understand crime in their neighborhoods, to inform sentencing decisions, and to support victims and witnesses as they testify.

 Sometimes also neighborhood associations or other volunteers watch what happens with probation and parole hearings and monitor jail release dates in order to be aware of when particular trouble-makers are likely to appear again in their neighborhood.
+We have even seen some mug shots posted on neighborhood association websites.

 We want to say at the outset that we think it is important for neighborhoods to avoid excess emphasis on crime and criminality, to the exclusion of other important physical and social trends in their neighborhoods, some of which even contribute to crime when ignored.
 But on the other hand, in many distressed neighborhoods and just urban neighborhoods in general, it is folly to ignore crime, its impact on visitors and potential homebuyers and investors, and the long-term stress factor of dealing with the reality of crime.